-Inquiries regarding commercial or residential please reach out to
+Inquiries regarding commercial please reach out to firstname.lastname@example.org

 Ground Floor Retail